-In Fig. 7, we study how the maximal value of the TDCS that occurs at $\theta=45^{\circ}$ and $\varphi=0$ (see Fig. 2) varies with the energy E of each electron or, in other words, with the photon energy.
-As before, it is assumed that both electrons are emitted back-to-back.
-Quite unexpectedly, we clearly see that the amplitude of the maximum of the TDCS occurs at the rather low energy $E\approx 10$ eV that corresponds to a photon energy of about 100 eV.
-In addition, the results presented in Fig. 7 demonstrate clearly that the amplitude of the effects due to the nonzero photon momentum depends strongly on the way the final state electron correlation is treated.
-In the case of the 3C function, the amplitude of the maximum of the TDCS near E=10 eV is almost eight times the value obtained by using an uncorrelated 2C function to describe the final state wave function.
-Note that for values of E>80 eV, both functions lead to very similar results as expected.
-This dependence of the TDSC on the final state electron correlations confirms what was already suggested in Amusia's work [1].
+In Fig. 7, we study how the maximal value of the TDCS that occurs at $\theta = 45^{\circ}$ and $\varphi = 0$ (see Fig. 2) varies with the energy E of each electron or, in other words, with the photon energy.
+As before, it is assumed that both electrons are emitted back to back.
+Quite unexpectedly, we clearly see that the amplitude of the maximum of the TDCS occurs at the rather low energy $E \approx 10$ eV, which corresponds to a photon energy of about 100 eV.
+In addition, the results presented in Fig. 7 demonstrate clearly that the amplitude of the effects due to the nonzero photon momentum depends strongly on the way the final-state electron correlation is treated.
+In the case of the 3C function, the amplitude of the maximum of the TDCS near E = 10 eV is almost eight times the value obtained by using an uncorrelated